ondat/documentation/docs/concepts/volumes.md

 In systems which have multiple `/var/lib/storageos/data/dev[\d+]` directories, two blob files are created per block device.
 This allows us to load-balance writes across multiple devices.
-In cases where dev directories are added after a period of run time, later directories are favoured for writes until the data is distributed evenly across the blob files.
+In cases where dev directories are added after a period of runtime, later directories are favoured for writes until the data is distributed evenly across the blob files.

 Metadata is kept in directories named `/var/lib/storageos/data/db[\d+]`.
 We